Policies & Procedures for Scheduling and Use of University Vehicles

 Kirksville, Missouri 63501

 FAX: (660) 785-7482

 Download Policies/Procedures for Scheduling & Use of University Vehicles (PDF)

 A variety of fleet vehicles are maintained to assist University administrators, faculty and staff in meeting transportation needs.
 University vehicles may be used only for official University business and must be scheduled in advance: The scheduling of drivers and vehicles is coordinated by Public Safety.
 Requests may be submitted by online form or by calling 785-4177 between the hours of 8 a.m.-5 p.m., Monday-Friday.
 Types of vehicles available for use include vans, minivans, cars and two minibuses.

 The Public Safety Office is open 7:30 a.m. to 10 p.m. (closed University Holidays) of each day.
 Keys to fleet vehicles are checked out and returned to the Public Safety Receptionist.

 We ask your cooperation in enforcing this policy and in helping the Department of Public Safety work out any problems, which may arise in connection with the policy.

 Individuals who plan to drive full-size (8-passenger) van must attend a van-driver training course sponsored by Public Safety.
+These vehicles are to transport persons not cargo.
+Please DO NOT remove the seats from the vehicle.
 Individuals driving mini-vans are also encouraged to call Public Safety to attend the van-driver training course.
 The training course involves viewing a video prepared by the National Safety Council and a special segment from 60 Minutes plus a driving course.
 Classes are typically scheduled the first few weeks of semester and as required subject to the availability of the van-driver trainers.